damayor12/chat_client_rebuilt/README.md

 ## Extra credits

 - Add unit tests in the `/test` folder.
-First you’ll need to install [Jasmine](https://jasmine.github.io/) and save it as a [dev-dependency](https://docs.npmjs.com/cli/install) in your project (read the docs and see how it works).
-In the same way, to test your DOM you can use [jsdom](https://github.com/tmpvar/jsdom).
+First you’ll need to install [Jest](https://jestjs.io/) and save it as a [dev-dependency](https://docs.npmjs.com/cli/install) in your project (read the docs and see how it works).
+You can add end-to-end tests as well, using [Cypress](https://www.cypress.io/).
 - Display the timestamp of each message in a user-friendly way, using the “relative time” feature of [Moment.js](https://momentjs.com/).
 - Improve the look and feel of your UI, go fancy, make it sexy!